 TIP #2: PLANNING FOR EXCEPTIONS AND INVOICE ALLOCATION/APPROVAL WORKFLOW

-Planning to handle exceptions upfront is very important step in AP Automation.
+Planning to handle exceptions upfront is very important step.
 The system should be able to route rejected invoices back to suppliers with reason for rejection in an automated manner.
-What’s your strategy in handling non PO invoices?
-How would you handle credit notes, multi PO invoices in the automated world?
+What’s your strategy in handling non-PO invoices?
+How would you handle credit notes, multi-PO invoices in the automated world?
 How would you handle suspended invoices waiting for internal buyer approval?
 You would also need an audit log of all inbound and outbound supplier correspondence in a centralized and compliant manner.
 Once invoices are digitized and invoice data is extracted it needs to be sent to the right departmental manager for approval.
 This allocation is sometimes decided by the value of the invoice and delegation of authority established within your organization.
 Unless this functionality if handled well within via your ERP module invoice allocation and approval workflow needs to be part of the AP automation solution.

 TIP #3: FINANCE SYSTEM INTEGRATION

-The goal of an AP Automation solution is to extend the functionality of your ERP or accounting application.
-Therefore it is important to get the right level ofintegration between two systems for data lookup, data validation and data injection purposes.
+The goal of a solution is to extend the functionality of your ERP or accounting application.
+Therefore, it is important to get the right level of integration between two systems for data lookup, data validation and data injection purposes.
 Secure CSV and XML based data integration is more popular with ERP systems.